MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ```

 Several of these problems can be scaled in terms of the number of decision variables or objectives.
 We can call the
 relevant constructor to configure the problem.
-For example, here we create the two-objective DTLZ2 problem:
+For example, here we create the three-objective DTLZ2 problem:

 <!-- java:test/org/moeaframework/snippet/ProblemSnippet.java [44:44] -->